About us Back to top

 The Unlocked Graduates programme was one of the key recommendations of the Coates’ Review of prison education.
 The report argued that education needs to be put at the heart of the prison service if Government is serious about the rehabilitation of prisoners.
 It also called for the creation of a new scheme to encourage graduates from top universities to work as prison officers for an initial period of two years.

-Named Graduate Scheme of the Year at the 2018 Personnel Today Awards, ranked 37th in the Escape 100 awards in 2019, and the highest new entrant in the Times Top 100 Graduate Employers this year, Unlocked has transformed the way the prison officer job is seen on campus.
+Named Graduate Scheme of the Year at the 2018 Personnel Today Awards, ranked 37th in the Escape 100 awards in 2019, and rose to 36th position in The Times Top 100 Graduate Employers in 2020, Unlocked has transformed the way the prison officer job is seen on campus.

 Our prison officers have received numerous accolades and early promotions – two of our participants recently received High Sheriff Awards for their excellent key-working and some of first cohort now manage our more recent recruits and other officers on the landings.